 As you can see the distinction between the Entrepreneurial Education and its misinterpreted counterpart are substantial and therefore it is relatively easy to observe which approach educators are following.
 Additionally, Entrepreneurial Education requires completely different set of pedagogical and methodological tools to be used to achieve the intended goals.

 Steps to Introducing Entrepreneurial Education in formal education and home schooling:

-Introducing Entrepreneurial Education into your classroom, early years provision and home education/parenting requires thorough understanding of its principles and actually believing in them.
+Introducing Entrepreneurial Education into your classroom, early years provision and home education/parenting requires thorough understanding of its principles and ideally sharing similar values.
 Then, the rest comes easily and naturally.
-Here are the things you should be doing on daily basis to support your students/children develop their entrepreneurial spirit.
+Here are the things you could be doing on daily basis to support your students/children in developing their entrepreneurial spirit.